Diwali is one time of the year when every nook and corner of the house is cleaned, upholstery is changed and the house is revamped.

 This time, I really wished for my house to be as clean as it used to be when I was not a mother.
 The candleholders, flower vases, rangoli — I wanted everything to be just perfect.
-Much like a house you envision in your dreams and see in the Bollywood movies.
+Much like a house you envision in your dreams.

 As I cleaned and decorated the house instead of feeling happier, I felt tired and irritable.
 The house was sparkling like the way I wanted and yet I was not glad and wondered what went wrong.